-We tested the final indication of value with a Price Validation & Analysis of the Return on Down Payment to determine if the buyer can actually afford to purchase the business under the proposed structure.
+We tested the final indication of value with a Price Validation & Analysis of the Return on Down Payment to determine if the buyer can afford to purchase the business under the proposed structure.
 The Price Validation compares the expected sustainable cash flow of the company with the debt service on the proposed financing, capital expenditures, and a normal replacement salary to determine if there is a reasonable return on the purchaser's down payment.
 This is a means of testing if the indicated value is reasonable.
 If the cash flow remaining after debt service provides what a buyer believes to be a reasonable return on the down payment required, then a buyer will feel justified in taking on the risk of owning the new business.
 If a buyer cannot pay for the business out of the operational cash flows of the company and receive a reasonable return, the business will not be attractive to a typical buyer.

 The following projections are based upon the indicated Fair Market Value of the subject assets.
 Certain assumptions were made with respect to a hypothetical down payment and debt structure as well as estimating a term and interest rate to determine the debt service on the proposed financing.
-The chart below shows the estimated Return on Down Payment available to a buyer after the required debt service, capital expenditures and a normal salary are met:
+The chart below shows the estimated Return on Down Payment available to a buyer after the required debt service, capital expenditures, and a normal salary are met.

+Price Validation & Analysis of Return on I lown Payment

+Tire valuation & Analysis of Return on I own rayment

 Debt Service Assumptions:

-Interest Rate: 7.0%
+Interest Rate: 6.0%

 Weighted Average Term in Years 10

 Structure of Financing

-Fair Market Value of Assets \$1,837,000
+Fair Market Value of Assets \$9,575,000

-Less: Down Payment \$459,250
+Less: Down Payment \$2,393,800

-Less: Assumed Payables \$608,800
+Less: Assumed Long-Term Debt \$0

-Total Seller and Commercial Finance Debt \$768,950
+Total Seller and Commercial Finance Debt \$7,181,200

 Analysis of Cash Outflow

-Estimated Annual Sustainable Cash Flow: \$509,552
+Estimated Annual Sustainable Cash Flow: \$2,467,000

-Less: Annual Debt Service \$109,481
+Less: Annual Debt Service (Seller + Commercial) \$976,000

-Less: Annual Capital Expenditures \$50,000
+Less: Annual Capital Expenditures \$75,000

-Less: Owner/ Manager Salary \$150,000
+Less: Owner / Manager Salary \$250,000

-Total Cash Outflow Requirements \$309,481
+Total Cash Outflow Requirements \$1,301,000

-Cash Flow Remaining \$200,070
+Cash Flow Remaining \$1,166,000

+Annual Return on Down Payment (1st Year) 48.7%

 Presented below is a chart showing the estimated cash remaining after the proposed Debt Service is paid as well as a Loan Amortization schedule for the proposed debt.
-The cash available after debt service can be used for capital expenditures, working capital needs and a salary for the new owner:
+The cash available after debt service can be used for capital expenditures, working capital needs, and a salary for the new owner.